Temporal Variational Implicit Neural Representations

 \subsection{Implementation details}

-We model conditional prior and approximate posterior with Transformer encoders.
-Building upon the binary mask \(\Omega^{(i)} \in \{0,1\}^{L_i \times d}\) which indicates observed entries in both temporal and feature dimensions, we process the inputs to handle missing values and construct appropriate representations for our model.
-Due to this step, our model can handle heterogeneity in the input data.
+\begin{rebuttal} We model the conditional prior and approximate posterior with Transformer encoders.
+To handle heterogeneity in the input data, we augment the input features by concatenating them with a binary mask, $(\Omega^{(i)} \in {0,1}^{L_i \times d})$, which indicates observed entries across both temporal and feature dimensions.\end{rebuttal}

 \textbf{Input processing.} For each sample \(i \in [N]\), we process the input tuple \((\bm{T}^{(i)}, \bm{Y}^{(i)}, \bm{C}^{(i)})\) to handle missing values.
-Given the binary mask \(\Omega^{(i)}\), we construct the input representation applying the following steps: \begin{enumerate}[leftmargin=12pt, topsep=3pt, itemsep=0.3pt, parsep=4pt] \item Fill masked values in \(\bm{Y}^{(i)}\) with zeros:
+We construct the input representation using the binary mask $ (\Omega^{(i)})$ as follows: \begin{enumerate}[leftmargin=12pt, topsep=1pt, itemsep=0.3pt, parsep=4pt] \item Fill masked values in \(\bm{Y}^{(i)}\) with zeros: